SITEMAP for ORIGINS Views of Creation Origins Evidence

 • Another reason for simplicity of positions — and intensity of emotions — is the practical importance of the questions being debated, especially for their potential applications in education:

 Most proponents of Intelligent Design want their view to be represented in education, either directly (by teaching ID as an alternative to evolution) or indirectly (by including evidence both for and against evolution).
 And most opponents of ID want to keep it out of public education.
-Two strategies for excluding ID are to criticize it philosophically and say "ID isn't even science," or criticize it scientifically and say "ID is bad science," or both.
-These arguments are then used to claim that in the science classroom we should teach only science (but ID isn't science) or only the best science (but ID isn't the best).
+Common strategies for excluding ID are to criticize it philosophically and say "ID isn't science," or criticize it scientifically and say "ID is bad science," or both, and then claim that in the science classroom we should teach only science (but ID isn't science) or only the best science (but ID isn't the best).

 For example, George Gilchrist claims that ID has low scientific status (or no status) because ID isn't published in science journals and he concludes his page with a claim about educational policy: "Until intelligent design theory can be shown to have any status as a scientific theory of biological organization, it has no place in a biology curriculum."

-Intelligent Design is a major theme in ORIGINS EDUCATION IN PUBLIC SCHOOLS which looks at Freedom and Responsibility, Legality and Constitutionality, Methods of Teaching, and Educational Policies, with pro-ID and anti-ID arguments, including philosophical and scientific criticisms of both Intelligent Design and neo-Darwinian evolution, plus questions about religion.
-Later, ID will also be a theme in pages for ORIGINS EDUCATION in Christian settings (in church, private schools, and home schools) and informal situations (in websites & newspapers, television & movies,...).
+Intelligent Design is a major theme in ORIGINS EDUCATION IN PUBLIC SCHOOLS which looks at Freedom and Responsibility, Legality and Constitutionality, Methods of Teaching, and Educational Policies, with pro-ID and anti-ID arguments proposing philosophical and scientific reasons to either include or exclude Intelligent Design (or intelligent design), plus questions about religious neutrality, effective teaching, and school policies.
+ID is also a theme in pages for ORIGINS EDUCATION in Christian settings (in church, private schools, and home schools) and informal situations (in websites & newspapers, television & movies,...).

 Do advocates of Design publish in peer-reviewed science journals?
 And if not, why not?

-• Some alternative explanations are in an FAQ from IDEA-Center, Why isn't intelligent design found published in peer-reviewed science journals? (four short answers in 2 k, four long answers, and a conclusion quoting William Dembski, total is 103 k)
+• The ID community agrees that ID publications are rare, but some alternative explanations for "why?" are in an FAQ from IDEA-Center, Why isn't intelligent design found published in peer-reviewed science journals? (four short answers in 2 k, and four long answers that include many ideas from William Dembski; total is 103 k)

-EXPELLED (the movie!) claims to show strong anti-ID pressure in the community of scientists.
+EXPELLED (the movie!) claims to show strong anti-ID pressure in the current community of scientists.

-The ASA Homepage is now featuring this controversial movie, with links to a wide range of views from prominent organizations (NCSE, AAAS, Discovery Institute, Reasons to Believe) plus discussions on the ASA-list, comments from the Executive Director of ASA (Randy Isaac, who says "Ben Stein stressed simplicity and actively avoided complexity [which is the main theme of expert science/religion scholars like John Hedley Brooke] in the movie... a veneer of superficial truth masked a wealth of complexity that was ignored presumably to avoid confusing the audience"), a comprehensive essay by Jeff Schloss (The EXPELLED Controversy: Overcoming or Raising Walls of Division?), and responses from ASA members.
+• In 2008, for awhile the homepage of ASA featured this controversial movie, and now Expelled: ASA Responds offers links to a wide range of views from prominent organizations (NCSE, AAAS, Discovery Institute, Reasons to Believe) plus discussions on the ASA-list, comments from the Executive Director of ASA (Randy Isaac, who says "Ben Stein stressed simplicity and actively avoided complexity [which is the main theme of expert science/religion scholars like John Hedley Brooke] in the movie... a veneer of superficial truth masked a wealth of complexity that was ignored presumably to avoid confusing the audience"), a comprehensive essay by Jeff Schloss (The EXPELLED Controversy: Overcoming or Raising Walls of Division?), and responses from ASA members.

 Academic Freedom and Evolution by Casey Luskin (5 k)

-• IOU — more from each view will be here later, by August 2008
+• IOU — more from each view will be here later

 Paradigm Shifts in Geology (Geosynclinal Theory & Plate Tectonics) and Biology (Darwinism & Intelligent Design) by John Wiester, asks if these situations — in the history of geology and in current biology — are analogous.
 (10 k + 2k)